php-dev-br/laravel-doc-pt-br/billing.md

 <a name="handling-stripe-webhooks"></a>
 ## Handling Stripe Webhooks

-Both Stripe and Braintree can notify your application of a variety of events via webhooks.
-To handle Stripe webhooks, define a route that points to Cashier's webhook controller.
-This controller will handle all incoming webhook requests and dispatch them to the proper controller method:
+<a name="handling-failed-subscriptions"></a>
+### Failed Subscriptions

+What if a customer's credit card expires?
+No worries - Cashier includes a Webhook controller that can easily cancel the customer's subscription for you.
+Just point a route to the controller:

     Route::post(
         'stripe/webhook',
         '\Laravel\Cashier\Http\Controllers\WebhookController@handleWebhook'
     );

-> {note} Once you have registered your route, be sure to configure the webhook URL in your Stripe control panel settings.
+That's it!
+Failed payments will be captured and handled by the controller.
+The controller will cancel the customer's subscription when Stripe determines the subscription has failed (normally after three failed payment attempts).
+Don't forget: you will need to configure the webhook URI in your Stripe control panel settings.

-By default, this controller will automatically handle cancelling subscriptions that have too many failed charges (as defined by your Stripe settings); however, as we'll soon discover, you can extend this controller to handle any webhook event you like.

-#### Webhooks & CSRF Protection

-Since Stripe webhooks need to bypass Laravel's [CSRF protection](csrf.md), be sure to list the URI as an exception in your `VerifyCsrfToken` middleware or list the route outside of the `web` middleware group:
+Since Stripe webhooks need to bypass Laravel's [CSRF verification](routing.md#csrf-protection), be sure to list the URI as an exception in your `VerifyCsrfToken` middleware or list the route outside of the `web` middleware group:

     protected $except = [
         'stripe/*',
     ];

-<a name="defining-webhook-event-handlers"></a>
+<a name="handling-other-webhooks"></a>
-### Defining Webhook Event Handlers
+### Other Webhooks

-Cashier automatically handles subscription cancellation on failed charges, but if you have additional Stripe webhook events you would like to handle, simply extend the Webhook controller.
+If you have additional Stripe webhook events you would like to handle, simply extend the Webhook controller.
 Your method names should correspond to Cashier's expected convention, specifically, methods should be prefixed with `handle` and the "camel case" name of the Stripe webhook you wish to handle.
-For example, if you wish to handle the `invoice.payment_succeeded` webhook, you should add a `handleInvoicePaymentSucceeded` method to the controller:
+For example, if you wish to handle the `invoice.payment_succeeded` webhook, you should add a `handleInvoicePaymentSucceeded` method to the controller.

     <?php

     namespace App\Http\Controllers;

-    use Laravel\Cashier\Http\Controllers\WebhookController as CashierController;
+    use Laravel\Cashier\Http\Controllers\WebhookController as BaseController;

-    class WebhookController extends CashierController
+    class WebhookController extends BaseController
     {
         /**
          * Handle a Stripe webhook.